 Our club events are mostly on flat, 10 mile courses, but we also have a number of 25 mile and hilly courses.
 The events are informal and riders of all ability are very welcome.

 It takes a lot of effort to organise our race series, and regular riders are expected to contribute to this effort.
 If you ride more than three events in a season, you are required to do at least one marshallingduty that season.
-If you ride more than six events, you are expected to do at least two duties, although if you are able to help with more this will be greatly appreciated.
+If you ride more than six events, you are expected to do at least three duties, although if you are able to help with more this will be greatly appreciated.